wp-plugins/jquery-slider/readme.txt

 Slides can be added as post type slide from slides menu.

-For more information please visit: http://www.iwebrays.com/
+For more details, please visit: http://www.iwebrays.com/

 == Installation ==